Classification of high-dimensional data with spiked covariance matrix structure: Numerical results

-Finally for Model~3, Table~\ref{tab: err model5} and Table~\ref{tab: random correlation} show that the PCLDA rule has both the highest accuracy as well as the smallest number of selected features among all the considered classifiers; the DSDA classifier has a slightly worse accuracy and also selected a much larger number of features, when compared to PCLDA.
-The SLDA classifier now has the worst accuracy and also selects almost all $p = 800$ features, and this is a consequence of $\Sigma$ being a dense matrix with high probability.
-The mis-classification error for the AdaLDA and AdaLDA(rot) rules are also quite large, and we surmise that this is due to the numerical instability when solving the linear programming problem in AdaLDA.
-Indeed, the condition numbers for $\Sigma$ are, in general, quite large; Table~\ref{tab:condition number} presents the summary statistics for these conditions numbers using the same $200$ Monte Carlo replicates as that for generating Table~\ref{tab: err model5}.
-Following the suggestion in \citet{TonyCai2019}, we replace the sample covariance matrix $\hat{\Sigma}$ used in the optimization problem for AdaLDA and AdaLDA(rot) (see Eq.~(8) and Eq.~(9) in \citet{TonyCai2019}) with the matrix $\Tilde{\Sigma}=\hat{\Sigma}+\sqrt{n^{-1}\ln{p}}\:\mathcal{I}_{p}$; the resulting classifiers are denoted as AdaLDA(reg) and AdaLDA(rot + reg), respectively.
-Table~\ref{tab: err model5} however shows that using $\Tilde{\Sigma}$ lead only to a negligible gain in accuracy.
+Finally for Model~3, Table~\ref{tab: err model5} and Table~\ref{tab: random correlation} show that $\mathrm{lda} \circ \mathrm{pca}$ has both the highest accuracy as well as the smallest number of selected features among all the considered classifiers; DSDA has a slightly worse accuracy and also selected a much larger number of features, when compared to $\mathrm{lda} \circ \mathrm{pca}$.
+SLDA now has the worst accuracy and also selects almost all $p = 800$ features, and this is a consequence of $\Sigma$ being a dense matrix.
+The mis-classification rate for AdaLDA and AdaLDA(rot) are also quite large, and we surmise that this is due to the numerical instability when solving the linear programming problem in AdaLDA.
+Indeed, the condition numbers for $\Sigma$ can be quite large; see Table~\ref{tab:condition number} in the supplementary for summary statistics of these condition numbers using the same $200$ Monte Carlo replicates as that for generating Table~\ref{tab: err model5}.
+Following the suggestion in \citet{TonyCai2019}, we replace the sample covariance matrix $\hat{\Sigma}$ used in the optimization problem for AdaLDA and AdaLDA(rot) (see Eq.~(8) and Eq.~(9) in \citet{TonyCai2019}) with $\Tilde{\Sigma}=\hat{\Sigma}+\sqrt{n^{-1}\ln{p}}\:\mathcal{I}_{p}$; the resulting classifiers are denoted as AdaLDA(reg) and AdaLDA(rot + reg), respectively.
+Table~\ref{tab: err model5} however shows that using $\Tilde{\Sigma}$ only leads to a minimal increase in accuracy.
 Finally we observe that the rotation pre-processing step once again leads to a substantial loss in accuracy for the DSDA and AdaLDA classifiers.

+\begin{remark} While our theoretical results primarily focus on fixed sparsity (see Remark~\ref{rem:sparsity_discussion} for more on growing sparsity), we deliberately include dense examples with $s_{0}=p$, such as Model~1 and Model~3, to demonstrate robustness beyond the sparse regime.
+In the dense models, full recovery of $\zeta$ or $\beta$ is not anticipated but $\mathrm{lda} \circ \mathrm{pca}$ still delivers strong classification performance due to effective decorrelation.
+In particular, for Model~1, our method’s performance is very close to the oracle across varying $\rho$. \end{remark}